classroomtechtools/virtualgs/README.md

 - Allows you to develop appscript code, great for learning
 - Appscripts files that end with `.js` in a folder is the same as having all the files in the project in the online editor
 - Simple mocks for `PropertyServices`, `CacheService`, and `Logger` built-in
-- Debug appscript files with `debugger` keyword
+- Debug appscript files Chrome Dev Tools, using the `debugger` keyword
 - `console.log` supported
 - Traceback errors point to where the troublesome code is
 - Compatible with clasp